Skip to main content

 This is a very well known problem on Bosch single-point injection TU engines.
 If your 106 has a rough idle or stalls when stopped, this regulator may be the cause.

-1. The idle speed regulator is located against the single-point injection block the big pipe you see above the regulator is part of the car's LPG system; you won't have it on a classic 106 (this will make access to the regulator even better)
+the big pipe you see above the regulator is part of the car's LPG system; you won't have it on a classic 106 (this will make access to the regulator even better)

 • The idle speed regulator is located against the single-point injection block